PostgreSQL vs MongoDB for Solo Developers

 Querying power.
 SQL is the most powerful query language ever created.
 Joins, subqueries, window functions, CTEs, aggregations.
 PostgreSQL supports all of it.
 MongoDB's query language handles simple lookups well but becomes convoluted for complex queries.
 The aggregation pipeline works, but it's verbose and hard to debug.

 Transactions.
 PostgreSQL has had rock-solid ACID transactions forever.
-MongoDB added multi-document transactions in version 4.0, but they come with performance caveats and limitations.
+MongoDB added multi-document transactions in version 4.0, which reached general availability in 2018 (more than two decades after Postgres shipped its row-level MVCC model).
+The current MongoDB server release is 8.3, so the feature is mature now, but it still carries documented performance caveats and limits around transaction duration.
 If data consistency matters to your application, PostgreSQL is the safer choice.

 Scaling.
 MongoDB's sharding is genuinely easier to set up for horizontal scaling.
 PostgreSQL scales vertically first and needs tools like Citus for horizontal scaling.
 For solo developers, this rarely matters.
 A single PostgreSQL instance handles millions of rows without breaking a sweat.
 Sharding is a problem for companies with millions of users, not solo developers.